Pulse - Chapter 8 - Transit

 "Got it Captain."

 Kalen, Grace, Flyboy and the heavily loaded Walkers entered the train yard from the east.
 The long, cool shadows cast by rows of decaying train cars offered some respite from the afternoon sun and the unnerving feeling of being out in the open.
-The strong stench of mouldy mattresses filled their nostrils, but only Kalen reacted in typical human fashion.
+The strong stench of moldy mattresses filled their nostrils, but only Kalen reacted in typical human fashion.
 At least these aerial microparticles weren't trying to kill him like the poison midges only ten minutes before.

 Kalen scanned the broken windows for any movement, but all he saw was a solitary magpie perched on a cable, strung low between two posts, and a few rats scurrying along the tracks.
 The PLUGS that Flyboy had mentioned must have shuffled off to their next random destination.
-They wouldn't even have noticed the heavy lifter humming through their vicinity.
+They wouldn't even have noticed the heavy lifter humming in their vicinity.

 PLUGS were like a new species, like living tumbleweeds, directionless, blissfully oblivious to their natural surroundings, even to whatever the weather was doing, only stopping to recharge their Vitpack satchels at the dispensers found near landing stations and other SCELEC focal points.
 Slavers ignored them since they were not particularly a nuisance (other than to themselves) and Skreever gangs found them to be of little value unless real food was scarce and their dogs needed a good feed.